danielballan/personal-blog/content/posts/2008-09-13-exploding-popsicle-sticks.md

 ## Science!

-To slap an "educational" label on this most excellent of pasttimes, consider it a lesson in potential energy (bending the sticks) converting into kinetic energy (boom!).
+To slap an "educational" label on this most excellent of pastimes, consider it a lesson in potential energy (bending the sticks) converting into kinetic energy (boom!).

 ## Advanced Popsicle Stickmanship.